 Local Bird Guide - French, English & Esperanto

-Drawn to wildlife conservation from very young, Karline studied Biodiversity Analysis and Surveying Techniques.
+Drawn to wildlife conservation from a very young age, Karline studied Biodiversity Analysis and Surveying Techniques.
 She continues to be an active naturalist, with a particular interest in birds, reptiles and amphibians.
 Particularly passionate about birds, Karline volunteers for migration counting and bird ringing.
 A few wildlife trips abroad have helped widen her knowledge base and she currently works for a consultancy firm specialised in ecological impact studies, doing bird and reptile surveys.

 Philippa Benson - Birding Languedoc